zandergordan/mripr/README.md

     page](https://www.st.nmfs.noaa.gov/st1/recreational/MRIP_Survey_Data/SAS/)
     to see if any data has been modified since it was last downloaded, in which case the updated version is downloaded before proceeding.
--   [ ] Calculate catch and directed trip estimates, comparable to those frin the [web query](https://www.fisheries.noaa.gov/data-tools/recreational-fisheries-statistics-queries)
+-   [x] Calculate catch and directed trip estimates, comparable to those from the [web query](https://www.fisheries.noaa.gov/data-tools/recreational-fisheries-statistics-queries)
 -   [ ] Calculate custom catch estimates using custom survey domains